jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.3.6 EuclideanDistance

-Calculates the Shih and Wu (2004) Euclidean distance transform.
+Calculates the Shih and Wu (2004) Euclidean distance transform..

 *Parameters*: